trianglee/greenpass-js/README.md

 # Overview

+**This project is now archived.
+See https://github.com/trianglee/greenpass-verify for a maintained version.**

 Self-contained HTML to verify Green Pass QR code signature, using the Israel Ministry of Health RSA public key.